What is Early Permanence?

 If the courts decide that the child should be adopted the Early Permanence carers can then go on to adopt the child.
 If the courts decide that the child should live with their birth family the Early Permanence carers will work with the local authority to help the child return to their birth family.

-Early Permanence offers huge advantages for babies and young children including:
+Early Permanence offers huge advantages for children including:

-- It speeds up the planning for vulnerable babies and young children.
+- It speeds up the planning for vulnerable babies, younger/older children and sibling groups.

-- It avoids possible multiple moves in care all of which are traumatic for children and disrupts the child’s chance to form a secure attachment.
+- It avoids possible multiple moves in care, which are traumatic for babies/child’s chance to form a secure attachment.

 - It enables the bonding period with adoptive parents to start sooner, giving both baby and carers the opportunity of forming a close and secure attachment.